 A few examples

-These are some Uncode websites taken from our Showcase that can be used as example of excellent speed results that can be achieved following best practices.
+These are some Uncode websites taken from our Showcase that can be used as examples of excellent speed results that can be achieved following best practices.
 This also helps you to understand that possible speed problems are not caused by the theme:

-Server response time (SRT): is the amount of time between the web browser requesting something from the server and the web server responding to that request back.
+- Server response time (SRT): is the amount of time between the web browser requesting something from the server and the webserver responding to that request back.

-Time to First Byte (TTFB): is the amount of time a browser waits to receive a response from your server after a request.
+- Time to First Byte (TTFB): is the amount of time a browser waits to receive a response from your server after a request.
 TTFB configured through the server.
 Generally, TTFB is very small (within 10ms).

-Optimise your WordPress
+4. Optimise your WordPress installation

 If you’re confident in your choice of hosting provider, the best thing you can do is optimize your site methodically.
 That way, you’ll be able to root out any underlying issues affecting its performance:

 - Get rid of any slow plugins.
-If you’re the kind of person who uses lots of these tools, there’s probably one or two among the bunch that are slowing down your site too much.
+If you’re the kind of person who uses lots of these tools, there’s probably one or two among the bunch that is slowing down your site too much.

 - Clean up your WordPress database.
-All the information that’s stored on your site has to go somewhere, and in most cases that ‘somewhere’ is your database.
+All the information that’s stored on your site has to go somewhere, and in most cases that ‘somewhere’ in your database.
 Over time, yours can become bloated and start handling requests too slowly unless you clean it up.